-The UK Food Standards Agency reported four cases of metal contaminated food in 2018.
+Contaminated food in 2018 has been reported in four cases by the UK Food Standards Agency because of the existent on contaminant metals.
 This compared with six alerts in 2017.
 All four cases relate to food products that have either reached or have the potential to reach the consumer.

 Metal Contaminated Food Warnings 2018

 The four cases where food was reported to be potentially contaminated with metal were:

 - In February 2018, Youngs Seafood recalled Chip Shop Fish Cakes due to the potential presence of plastic and metal.
 The affected product was sold in some Farmfoods and Heron Foods stores.
 Youngs pride themselves on the quality of their food.